pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 * GPU memory requirements may vary significantly based on the number of sampled video frames and model generation settings.
 * Generated prediction datasets and summary reports provide the baseline performance reference used to compare direct Qwen2-VL inference with CLIP-based and self-supervised autoencoder representation-learning pipelines.
 * This notebook is intended for development-subset VideoQA inference using direct Qwen2-VL-7B evaluation.
 It is used for baseline performance measurement, workflow validation, and generation of reference predictions for downstream representation-learning comparisons.
+* * This notebook follows the project's standard producer architecture.
+* Baseline artifacts are generated locally, verified, and then promoted to Google Drive.
+* Notebook 08 restores these artifacts from Google Drive and evaluates them using the same experiment-agnostic evaluation pipeline used for the CLIP and autoencoder approaches.
+* The generated prediction, validation, and summary artifacts provide the baseline reference used throughout the remainder of the project.